Appam: Achappam

 Achappams are deep-fried rose cookies made with rice.

 Kuzhalappam

 Kuzhalappams are a typical Syrian Christian-Saint Thomas Christians dish, a fried crisp curled up like a tube.

 Neyyappam

 Neyyappams owe their origins to Kerala and have been a traditional offering in Hindu temples for God.
 They are made with rice flour, jaggery and clarified butter ghee, which is the traditional method of making Nei appams.
-The different culture and religious practices introduced variations to the dish.
+The different cultures and religious practices introduced variations to the dish.

 Unni appams are a variation in which mashed plantain is added to the batter.
 The batter is made out of rice flour, jaggery and plantain and is poured into a vessel called appakarai or appakaram, which has ghee heated to a high temperature.
 The appams take the shape of small cups and are fried until deep brown.

 Kallappam

 Kallappams are a traditional breakfast item of Kerala.
 They are made from fermented rice flour and coconut batter.
 Christians in Kerala prepare them on special occasions like Easter.
 The name is derived from kallu, Malayalam for palm toddy, the ingredient traditionally used for fermenting the rice flour.
 In modern preparation of the dish, yeast has replaced toddy.